 LECOM Erie – The Community is Our Campus

-The Lake Erie College of Osteopathic Medicine main campus sits along West Grandview Boulevard in Erie, PA.
+The Lake Erie College of Osteopathic Medicine main campus sits along West Grandview Boulevard in Erie, Pennsylvania.
 Grandview Boulevard is appropriately named because, from the LECOM campus, you can see the entire city of Erie; and looking beyond Presque Isle State Park, you can watch ships sailing across Lake Erie into southern Ontario, Canada.
 The campus recently expanded to more than 50 acres with the addition of six buildings along West Grandview Boulevard.

-With Millcreek Community Hospital (MCH) and the LECOM Clinical Practices, this teaching and learning center has grown to become the nation’s largest medical college and the only academic health center in the osteopathic profession.
+With Millcreek Community Hospital (MCH) and the LECOM clinical practices, this teaching and learning center has grown to become the nation’s largest medical college and the only academic health center in the osteopathic profession.

 The main campus provides classroom and laboratory rooms for the College of Osteopathic Medicine, School of Dental Medicine and School of Pharmacy.

-The new north entrance to the Grandview campus provides additional security and easy, street-level access from the main parking lots.
+The north entrance to the Grandview campus provides additional security and easy, street-level access from the main parking lots.
 Students arriving for admission interviews will find an inviting lobby and a large meeting room where their visit to LECOM will begin.

 Campus meets the learning needs of LECOM students

 The college has four fully equipped lecture halls.
-Each of the two larger amphitheater style classrooms seats more than 250 students, while two smaller lecture halls, used by the School of Pharmacy, can handle up to 150 students each.
-All lecture halls have ‘smart classroom’ equipment, with wireless and wired computer network connections for student laptops.
+Each of the two larger amphitheater-style classrooms seats more than 250 students, while two smaller lecture halls, used by the School of Pharmacy, can handle up to 150 students each.
+All lecture halls have “smart classroom” equipment, with wireless and wired computer network connections for student laptops.
 Classrooms offer multimedia presentations – DVD, VCR, slide and computer presentations.
 In the larger lecture halls, instructors control and illustrate presentations from a computer tablet at the lectern.